developmentseed/jekyll-hook/readme.md

 # jekyll-hook

 A server that listens for webhook posts from GitHub, generates a site with Jekyll, and moves it somewhere to be served.
 Use this to run your own GitHub Pages-style web server.
 Great for when you need to serve your websites behind a firewall, need extra server-level features like HTTP basic auth (see `default` file for Nginx config with basic auth), or want to host your site directly on a CDN or file host like S3.
+It's cutomizable with two user-configurable shell scripts and a config file.

 ## Installation